Coast Guard Describes Detailed Search For Missing Boater Reynier Marino: ‘This Is Really A Community Effort’

 A spokesman for the Florida Fish and Wildlife Conservation Commission said the agency was notified that Marino was missing around 10:30 Tuesday night.
 Since then, the FWC, Coast Guard and Miami-Dade Police and Fire Rescue have been searching for Marino, as have his friends and family members who have been using their own boats and jet skis.

 FWC said it did not know how the boat was damaged.
-A spokesman said FWC had been using as many as four boats and divers and was also searching at night and was working closely with the family as well.MORE NEWS: NightGarden Opens Friday At Fairchild Tropical Botanic Garden
+A spokesman said FWC had been using as many as four boats and divers and was also searching at night and was working closely with the family as well.MORE NEWS: COVID-19 Testing Sites In South Florida

 Anyone with information that can help should call Coast Guard Sector Miami at (305) 535-4472.